 Data Used

-The HPI is an area-based socioeconomic measure developed by the Public Health Alliance of Southern California (PHASC) that integrates data from the American Community Survey, California Environmental Protection Agency, Bureau of Labor Statistics, and other agencies to generate an index score calibrated to life expectancy at birth.
+The HPI is an area-based socioeconomic measure developed by the Public Health Alliance of Southern California (PHASC) that integrates data from the American Community Survey, California Environmental Protection Agency, Bureau of Labor Statistics, and other agencies to generate an index score calibrated to life expectancy at birth at the census tract level.
 Details of HPI development are available in PHASC’s technical report (15).
-Since some areas were not assigned scores because of small population or other exclusion criteria, the Vaccine Equity Metric (VEM) was derived by the California Department of Public Health (CDPH) in March 2021 to ensure that all ZIP codes in the state could be counted towards vaccine allocation.
-The VEM combined scores from HPI version 2.0 with CDPH-derived ZIP code scores (13,16).
-CDPH assigned a VEM score for every ZIP code in California by creating a predictive regression model trained on existing HPI scores given known data points from the American Community Survey, Surgo Venture’s COVID Community Vulnerability Index (17), and the California “Hard-to-Count” Index (18).
+Since some census tracts were not assigned scores because of small population or other exclusion criteria and since vaccine allocation was conducted at the ZIP level, the Vaccine Equity Metric (VEM) was derived by the California Department of Public Health (CDPH) in March 2021 to derive ZIP-level scores with full coverage of the state (13,16).
+CDPH assigned a VEM score for every ZIP code in California by fitting regression models using known data points from the American Community Survey, Surgo Venture’s COVID Community Vulnerability Index (17), and the California “Hard-to-Count” Index (18) to existing HPI scores and then using the trained model to predict the VEM in ZIP codes that lacked a score.
 These scores were percentile ranked and partitioned into quartiles using quartile thresholds from the HPI to determine VEM Q1 ZIP codes prioritized by the policy.
 Thus, the first quartile or VEM Q1 was interpreted as the 25% of ZIP codes in the state where residents have the least opportunity to live a healthy life.
 The policy then allocated 40% of available vaccines to VEM Q1 communities with the remaining 60% of vaccines divided evenly among VEM Q2, Q3, and Q4 communities.
 The policy also included equity-oriented technical assistance, contracting support, staffing resources, and mobile vaccination sites for Local Health Jurisdictions (LHJs) to aid their vaccination outreach (12).
+Finally, vaccination appointments were reserved for VEM Q1 residents to ensure that vaccines allocated to VEM Q1 communities were administered to intended VEM Q1 residents.

 COVID-19 vaccination records were collected from statewide immunization databases in California.
-The date and ZIP code of COVID-19 vaccinations administered, regardless of dose number, were joined with ZIP-level VEM scores to generate a dataset of daily vaccinations administered by VEM quartile.
+The date of administration and ZIP code of residence of individuals receiving COVID-19 vaccination, regardless of dose number, was joined with ZIP-level VEM scores to generate a dataset of daily vaccinations received by VEM quartile.

-Person-level records of confirmed SARS-CoV-2 infection in California were used to derive weekly time series of COVID-19 cases, hospitalizations, and deaths.
-Individual addresses reported in the CDPH Electronic Lab Reporting system were used to assign each individual’s ZIP code of residence.
-Cases were defined as individuals with a lab-confirmed, positive SARS-CoV-2 Nucleic Acid Amplification Test (NAAT) test reported to CDPH regardless of symptom status.
-Hospitalizations were determined from the California COVID-19 Reporting System and supplementary hospitalization reports.
+Person-level records of confirmed SARS-CoV-2 infection in California reported to CDPH as part of mandatory case reporting were used to derive weekly time series of COVID-19 cases, hospitalizations, and deaths.
+Individual addresses reported in the CDPH Electronic Lab Reporting system were used to assign ZIP code of residence.
+Cases were defined as lab-confirmed, positive SARS-CoV-2 Nucleic Acid Amplification Tests (NAATs) reported to CDPH regardless of symptom status.
+Hospitalizations were determined from the California COVID-19 Reporting System and supplementary reports submitted by hospitals statewide to CDPH.
 COVID-19 deaths were defined as individuals with confirmed COVID-19-associated death reported to CDPH by local health departments.
 COVID-19 confirmed cases and deaths follow CDPH guidance and definitions set by the Council of State and Territorial Epidemiologists (CSTE) (19).
 Population data were drawn from 2020 5-year American Community Survey (ACS) estimates.

 Analytic Approach